Chen dynasty: Rise

-By spring 556, Du had either been captured or surrendered to Zhou and Chen Qian, and Chen Baxian executed Du.
+By spring 556, Du Kan had either been captured or surrendered to Zhou Wenyu and Chen Qian, and Chen Baxian executed Du.
 Wang Sengzhi fled to Northern Qi, and the capital region was largely under Chen Baxian's control.
 Meanwhile, Northern Qi forces were preparing another attack, but they invited Xiao Yuanming to their camp to discuss peace.
-Chen sent Xiao Yuanming to Northern Qi camp, but before talks could begin, Xiao Yuanming died from a severe infection on his back.
-By summer 556, Northern Qi forces were again descending on Jiankang, but once there, their forces stalemated with Chen's forces.
-Northern Qi forces' food supplies soon ran out, and Chen defeated them, killing Xu and capturing a number of Northern Qi generals, whom Chen executed.
+Chen sent Xiao Yuanming to the Northern Qi camp, but before talks could begin, Xiao Yuanming died from a severe infection on his back.
+By summer 556, Northern Qi forces were again descending on Jiankang, but once there, their forces stalemated with Chen Baxian's forces.
+Northern Qi forces' food supplies soon ran out, and Chen defeated them, killing Xu Sihui and capturing a number of Northern Qi generals, whom Chen executed.
 Meanwhile, Hou Tian, having been defeated by another general, Hou Ping (侯平), chose to submit to Chen.

-During the next year, Chen began to receive greater titles and offices, progressing from Marquess of Changcheng to Duke of Changcheng to Duke of Yixing to Duke of Chen to Prince of Chen.
+During the next year, Chen Baxian began to receive greater titles and offices, progressing from Marquess of Changcheng to Duke of Changcheng to Duke of Yixing to Duke of Chen to Prince of Chen.
 In 557, Xiao Bo declared a resistance against Chen from Guang Province.
-Soon, however, Zhou defeated Xiao Bo's general Ouyang Wei (歐陽頠), and Xiao Bo was killed by his own generals.
-At the same time, Wang Lin, who controlled modern Hunan and eastern Hubei, suspicious of Chen's intentions, refused his summon to Jiankang and prepared for battle instead.
-Chen sent Zhou and Hou Andu against Wang Lin.
-In winter 557, Chen had Emperor Jing yield the throne to him, establishing the Chen dynasty as its Emperor Wu.
+Soon, however, Zhou Wenyu defeated Xiao Bo's general Ouyang Wei (歐陽頠), and Xiao Bo was killed by his own generals.
+At the same time, Wang Lin, who controlled modern Hunan and eastern Hubei, suspicious of Chen's intentions, refused his summons to Jiankang and prepared for battle instead.
+Chen Baxian sent Zhou Wenyu and Hou Andu against Wang Lin.
+In winter 557, Chen Baxian had Emperor Jing yield the throne to him (killing him in the next summer), establishing the Chen dynasty as its Emperor Wu of Chen.
 He created Emperor Jing the Prince of Jiangyin.
 He posthumously honored his parents emperor and empress, his deceased wife Lady Qian empress, and his deceased son Chen Ke crown prince.
 He created his wife Zhang Yao'er empress.
+The general Lu Xida (魯悉達), who controlled Northern Jiang Province (北江州, roughly modern Anqing, Anhui), caused a stalemate by accepting overtures from both Emperor Wu of Chen and Wang Lin but refusing to actually obey either side.
+Wang Lin sought help from Northern Qi and requested that it return Prince Xiao Zhuang to be emperor.
+Soon, Northern Qi returned Xiao Zhuang, and Wang Lin declared Xiao Zhuang emperor at Ying Province (郢州, modern eastern Hubei).
+Emperor Wu of Chen negotiated a peace with Wang Lin, after Wang's general Yu Xiaoqing (余孝頃) was defeated by the independent general Zhou Di (周迪), satrap of Linchuan (Jiangxi).